lmc2179/lmc2179.github.io/drafts/parachute.md

 * **How do you plan and track projects?** Roadmap?
 Sprints?
 * **How do you track deployed solutions?**  repo? model/system observability?
 * **How do you understand key levers?** exp, ci, etc
+* **Do you run experiments?
+How?** how many, how often, how long do they take? how do you think about power? how are decisions made? who owns the exp engine?

 ### stakeholders/partners/pms